This post may contain affiliate links. Please see my disclosure policy for details.

 There is a right turning just before you cross over this footbridge.

 You’ll walk through a cute gate with a dog paw on it and there will be a sign on the wall saying ‘To Gelert’s Grave’.

 After you walk through the paw gate, you’ll enter a field and the path allows you to walk alongside the River Glaslyn.

 If you head straight down this flat pathway, you’ll pass St Mary’s Church on your right.
 Continue on ahead and you’ll eventually reach Gelert!

 So, I wasn’t really sure what to expect when I got here.
 I had done little to no research before my visit.
 This is rare for me!

-But, I was pleasantly surprised with how peaceful this area was.
+But, I was pleasantly surprised by how peaceful this area was.
 The short walk was surrounded by mountains and the cascades of the river.
 It was such a beautiful place to be.

 When I arrived, I saw the famous cairn stones here with two memorial slabs.
 One with the legend of Gelert in Welsh and the other is translated in English.

 It’s here that I first learned the story of the faithful hound and, I have to admit, it really touched me!
 As I say, it’s something I still think about now, long after I’ve left.